A stay at Jaipur City Palace lets you live like royalty

 Situated in the heart of Jaipur – also know as the Pink City, and capital of the Indian state of Rajasthan – the City Palace is one of India’s most iconic buildings.
 It has hosted a variety of famous faces during its 300-year history, including Prince Charles and Oprah Winfrey.

-The Gudliya Suite is as opulent as you’d expect from an Indian royal palace, with a four-poster bed and decorative mosaic ceiling.
+The Gudliya Suite is as opulent as you’d expect from a royal palace hotel, with a four-poster bed and decorative mosaic ceiling.
 The suite also features a luxurious marble bathroom and a private indoor swimming pool.

 Stays include a breakfast and dinner at the gourmet traditional Rajasthani restaurant, Baradari.
 Guests can also experience authentic Rajasthani cuisine on the terrace overlooking the beautiful surrounding Aravalli hills and forts, or else take afternoon tea in the company of peacocks who live in the palace’s lush gardens.